judeavery/CS4372Assignment4/README.md

 ### Helsinki-NLP/opus-mt-en-es

-This is an encoder–decoder Transformer trained specifically for English → Spanish translation and is fully compatible with the Hugging Face pipeline API.
+This is an encoder decoder Transformer trained specifically for English → Spanish translation and is fully compatible with the Hugging Face pipeline API.

 ---